Georgia Digital Nomad Visa-Free in 2025 (Best & Hassle-Free)

 2. Hike: Traverse the breathtaking Caucasus Mountains, where you can explore remote villages and marvel at stunning vistas in Kazbegi, Svaneti, Mestia, and Tusheti.

-3. Mtskheta: Explore the Svetitskhoveli Cathedral and the Jvari Monastery in one of the oldest continuously inhabited towns in the world, a UNESCO Site.
+3. Mtskheta: Explore the Svetitskhoveli Cathedral and the Jvari Monastery in one of the world’s oldest continuously inhabited towns, a UNESCO World Heritage Site.

 4. Wine Tasting: Indulge in millennia-old winemaking traditions, tour vineyards and wine cellars, and taste traditional Georgian wines.